City Botanic Gardens Riverwalk and River Hub projects

 - associated landscaping works.

-The City Botanic Gardens River Hub will provide new multi-purpose river-based infrastructure to accommodate a range of vessels and uses including:
+The City Botanic Gardens River Hub will provide a new multi-purpose river-based infrastructure to accommodate a range of vessels and uses including:

 - new access opportunities for tour boat operators as a pick-up and drop‑off point for passengers